nus-cs2113-AY2223S2/tp/docs/UserGuide.md

     * `1w - 4w`  is used to view 1 to 4 weeks of history
     * `1m - 12m` is used to view 1 to 12 months of history
     * `1y - 10y` is used to view 1 to 10 years of history
-* `-sort` can be included to sort entries in ascending order, with inflows displayed before outflows.
+* `-sort` can be included to sort entries in ascending order of their absolute value, with inflows displayed before outflows.

 > 💡**Tip:** To view all entries you can use -all in place of a specific time in TIMESPAN